Community – Week 3 – Pt. 2

 As this chapter is on communities and how we can build strong communities, I will limit these short descriptions to that aspect.

-You’ll be able to find more complex descriptions on this website soon, or get them with the deck once my Archetypes Oracle Cards Deck becomes commercially available.
+You’ll be able to find more complex descriptions on this page soon, or get them with the deck once my Archetypes Oracle Cards Deck becomes commercially available.

 Visionary